-Almond, Cranberry & Earl Grey Granola.
-Sweetened with Apple & Apricot.
+Fruit-Sweetened Almond, Cranberry & Earl Grey Granola.

-A different, healthier take on breakfast granola!
+A different take on granola!
 This nutritious and delicious recipe is composed of only whole food ingredients, providing plenty of fiber-rich complex-carbs, plant-based protein, and healthy fats – for steady energy.
 Sweetened naturally with my Apple & Apricot butter (see here), this granola is free of the processed sugars, refined oils, and other preservatives, which are found in store-bought products.
 To boost the flavor in a healthy way, I added Earl grey, cinnamon, and orange zest!

-– Organic rolled oats, 4 cups
+– Whole rolled oats, 4 cups

 – Orange zest, from one fruit